rafaski/currency_scraper_api/README.md

 5. Identifying query parameters and headers
 6. Transferring `wise.com` API calls to `python`
 7. Making async HTTP requests with `httpx`

+### Web scraping
+The list of all supported currency codes in `/currencies` endpoint was scraped using `BeautifulSoup` framework.
+All user currency input is validated against that list.

 ### Authentication
 To authenticate incoming requests, we check the `api_key` header.